SpaceIgniter/My-Asus-ROG-Ally-Z1e/Custom-Performance-Config.json.md

 The File is a highly optimised AI-assisted Config file that is tweaked for a ROG Ally Z1e specifically.
 Insane performance results. tested in highly demanding titles.

-Z1 Extreme Optimized Config: The Changes
+Asus ROG Ally Z1 Extreme Optimised Config.json: The Changes

 | Setting                         | Change                      | Reasoning                                                                                                                                                   |
 |---------------------------------|-----------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|